endymion/BeachAnalytics/site/_posts/2020-04-20-the-computer-forecast-model-that-changed-the-world.md

 title: The computer forecast model that changed the world
 author: Ryan Alyn Porter
 published: true
-summary: "No report from any forecast model has ever had such a significant impact on worldwide human society"
+summary: No report from any forecast model has ever had such a significant impact on worldwide human society.
 tags: [covid19-models, imperial-college-model]
 banner_image:   images/posts/imperial-college-16_5.png
 facebook_image: images/posts/imperial-college-1_1.png